 Why does a staffing agency ask for liability insurance if the pharmacy has its own?

 Because relief pharmacists practice across many employers, an individual professional liability policy follows you everywhere, regardless of any single pharmacy's coverage or its limits.
-Most agencies treat a current individual policy as a placement prerequisite.
+Most agencies want an individual policy in place by the time you are placed — but you can arrange it as you go, so it does not need to hold up registering.